mir-am/LightTwinSVM/README.md

 - [Scikit-learn](http://scikit-learn.org/stable/index.html)
 - [Pandas](https://pandas.pydata.org/)
 - [Pybind11](https://pybind11.readthedocs.io/en/stable/intro.html)
+- [PyInstaller](https://www.pyinstaller.org/)(To generate a binary executable for Windows platform.)

 In order to build C++ extension module(Optimizer), the following tools and libraries are required:
 - [GNU C++ Compiler](https://gcc.gnu.org/)
 - [Armadillo C++ Linear Algebra Library](http://arma.sourceforge.net/)
 - [LAPACK](http://www.netlib.org/lapack/) and [BLAS](http://www.netlib.org/blas/) Library

+### Linux & Mac OS X
-**A Linux shell is created to help users download required dependencies and install program automatically.** However, make sure that [Git](https://git-scm.com/) and GNU C++ compiler is installed on your system.
+**A shell script is created to help users download required dependencies and install program automatically.** However, make sure that [Git](https://git-scm.com/) and GNU C++ compiler is installed on your system.

+**A note for MacOS users:** Make sure that Apple XCode is installed on your system.

 To install the program, open a terminal and execute the following commands:
 ```